Jim Storer

 Hammurabi, known as "Hamurabi"

-(A DEC Game That Motivated the Pollution Game)
+(A DEC Game that Motivated the Pollution Game)

 Hamurabi Wikipedia Article